 5. They Commemorate Civilian Events

-Military challenge coins no longer need to be tied to war and conflict.
-They can be used by companies to recognize the achievements of their best sales staff.
-As the price to produce them has decreased, they can even be used for something like commemorating a stag trip or family reunion.
+The range of reasons why challenge coins are made is endless.
+For companies, they can be made to recognize the achievements of their best sales staff.
+In the military, a special deployment can be a reason for a challenge coin as well.
+As the price to produce them has decreased, they can even be used for something like commemorating a family trip or birthday.
+The possibilities continue to grow as challenge coins find their way into popular culture.

 Even within the military, the exchange of coins is more tied to camaraderie and social networking than for their identifying purpose.
 You will still find some groups keeping up the tradition of the drink-buying challenge.